 3.3.
 Improvement of soil health and microbial diversity

 Longer-term applications of biofertilizers, especially when combined with organic amendments, can shift soil properties in favourable directions.
-Field reports and controlled trials indicate measurable increases in soil microbial biomass, enzyme activities (dehydrogenase, phosphatase), and modest rises in soil organic carbon following repeated inoculation combined with residue retention or manure.
+Field reports and controlled trials indicate measurable increases in soil microbial biomass, and enzyme activities (dehydrogenase, phosphatase), and as well as modest rises in soil organic carbon following repeated inoculation combined with residue retention or manure.
 These biological improvements underpin better nutrient cycling and greater resilience to stress.
-At the community level, the introduction of beneficial strains can increase the abundance of functional groups (e.g., P-solubilizers, N-fixers, saprophytic fungi) and when used as part of integrated practices help restore microbial diversity that is often depleted under intensive mineral fertilizer regimes.
+At the community level, the introduction of beneficial strains can increase the abundance of functional groups (e.g., P-solubilizers, N-fixers, saprophytic fungi) and, when used as part of integrated practices, help restore microbial diversity that is often depleted under intensive mineral fertilizer regimes.
 However, the magnitude of change depends strongly on background soil organic matter and management: soils with higher organic inputs show the greatest, most persistent gains.
-Soil Fertility Constraints and Challenges in Millet-Based Cropping Systems tabulated in Table 2.
+Soil Fertility Constraints and Challenges in Millet-Based Cropping Systems are tabulated in Table 2.

 3.4.
 Case studies and quantitative evidence